Crossbreeding Systems for Small Herds of Beef Cattle

 To predict performance of a cross, estimates of the merit of the pure breeds and estimates of the magnitude of individual and maternal heterosis (Table 1) must be available.
-Adapting data for weaning weight from Notter, 1989 (Beef Improvement Federation Proceedings), Angus were 432, Hereford 435 and Charolais 490 pounds.
-If Hereford bulls with average genetic merit (EPD = 0) were mated to average Angus cows, crossbred calves would be expected to weigh 5 percent (from Table 1) more than the average of the pure breeds included in the cross, or:
+Adapting data for weaning weight from Notter, 1989 (Beef Improvement Federation Proceedings), Angus were 432, Hereford 435, and Charolais 490 pounds.
+If Hereford bulls with average genetic merit were mated to average Angus cows, crossbred calves would be expected to weigh 5 percent more than the average of the pure breeds in the cross:

-If Charolais bulls were mated to Angus x Hereford F1 cows, calf weights would be predicted by adding individual and maternal heterosis to the average genetic merit of the crossbred calf.
-The genetic merit of the calf would be calculated as 1/2 the genetic merit of the Charolais plus 1/4 the genetic merit of the Angus and plus 1/4 the genetic merit of the Hereford or
+If Charolais bulls were mated to F1 Angus × Hereford cows, calf weights would be predicted by adding individual and maternal heterosis to the average genetic merit of the crossbred calf.
+The genetic merit of the calf would be calculated as ½ the genetic merit of the Charolais plus ¼ the genetic merit of the Angus and plus ¼ the genetic merit of the Hereford:

-To predict weaning weight per cow exposed, improvements due to heterosis for conception rate and calf survival also need to be considered.
-Assuming that as purebreds 85 of 100 cows exposed of each of the breeds listed above deliver a live calf and 95 percent of calves born survive to weaning; then weaning weight per cow exposed would be 349 pounds for Angus, 351 pounds for Herefords and 396 pounds for Charolais.
-Prediction of weaning weight per cow exposed is similar to prediction of weaning weight as shown above except that individual heterosis is 8 percent and maternal heterosis is 19 percent:
+To predict weaning weight per cow exposed, heterosis for conception rate and calf survival also needs to be considered.
+Assuming that, as purebreds, 85 of 100 cows exposed deliver a live calf and 95 percent of calves born survive to weaning; then weaning weight per cow exposed would be 349 pounds for Angus, 351 pounds for Herefords and 396 pounds for Charolais.
+Prediction of weaning weight per cow exposed is similar to calculation above, except individual heterosis is 8 percent and maternal heterosis is 19 percent: